 Workers will be locked out of oil platforms, Bengt Eidem, a spokesman for the Norwegian Oil Industry Association, said today by telephone as a dispute over pensions entered its 16th day.
 “The situation is of course very serious and we hope that the strike will be over as soon as possible,” he said.

 Talks between the association, which represents employers including Statoil ASA (STL) and Exxon Mobil Corp.
-(XOM), and unions broke down yesterday morning after 13 hours.
+(XOM:US), and unions broke down yesterday morning after 13 hours.
 There has been no contact since and no further discussions are planned, Eidem said.
 A halt in output from western Europe’s largest crude exporter may boost oil prices, which already gained 7.8 percent the past two weeks.

 Statoil, Norway’s biggest energy company, said its own shortfall in output will be about 1.2 million barrels of oil equivalent a day, resulting in daily lost revenue of 520 million kroner ($87 million).
 As much as 2 million barrels a day may be lost in total output from the continental shelf, according to data from the Norwegian Petroleum Directorate.

 “If a shutdown were to commence at midnight tonight it will take up to four days to safely conclude,” Bard Pedersen, a Statoil spokesman, said by phone.
 The producer is assessing whether to declare force majeure on shipments, he said in an e- mail.
 Force majeure is a legal clause that allows companies to miss deliveries because of circumstances beyond their control.

 Companies including Statoil, BP Plc (BP/) and Exxon are coordinating preparations for a potential lockout, Eli Ane Nedreskaar, a spokeswoman for the Oil Industry Association, said today by phone.